 FAQ

-How you can treat wood rot fungus?
+How can You treat wood rot fungus?

 You must identify and fix the moisture source.
 After that, remove the rotting wood from the affected area and kill the remaining decay with bleach.